gboncoffee/le-petit-lapin/README.md

 website](https://www.rust-lang.org/learn/get-started) or with your operating system package manager.

-Next, go/create to the directory where you want to keep your configuration.
+Next, create or go to the directory where you want to keep your configuration.
 Example:

 `$ mkdir -p ~/.config/le-petit-lapin`